matrix-org/seshat/seshat-node/README.md

 ## Instalation

-To install the bindings rust and npm are needed:
+To install the bindings rust and yarn are needed:

-    $ npm install
+    $ yarn install

 The above command will compile all the necessary rust libraries, install javascript dependencies and build a node module.
 After the command is done